michal-g/Notebooks-to-Packages/3-Packages/README.md

 The `setuptools` backend automatically recognizes our repository layout and adds the package `predufo` to the Python namespace (this had to be specified manually in earlier distributions of Python).
 We can also use `project.scripts` for creating mappings between the tools we want added to the command line namespace and their source code.
+The flat project structure we chose above entails explicitly instructing Python to use the `predufo` folder as the root package.

 ## Sharing your package with others ##